monoidk/FRAM_MB85RS/README.md

 SPI Ferroelectric Random Access Memory (FRAM).
 Read/write endurance for each memory slot : 10^13 cycles and more.
 Supports 64K, 128K, 256K, 512K, 1M and 2M chips.
-These memories chips can work up to 25MHz in SPI Mode 0 or Mode 3.
+Some of these memories chips can work up to 25MHz in SPI Mode 0 or Mode 3.

 ## Features ##
 - Device settings detection (if Device ID feature is available)